John Van Gelderen, Editor

 Matt Barfield was in law school when the Lord called him to missions during the 2002 Holiness Conference.
 He was trained for ministry at his local church, Victory Baptist Church of Chester Springs, PA, and sent to the Middle East through International Partnership Ministries.
 After learning Arabic and helping to start a church and Bible institute in Jordan, the Lord enabled Matt to endure a prolonged illness caused by parasites.
 In answer to the prayers of many believers, the Lord healed him and broadened his ministry with IPM.
 He ministered in the Amazon and Southeast Asia as a Missionary Evangelist and saw the Lord work in wonderful ways.
 In 2011, Matt took on the role of IPM’s Vice President of Field Ministries, a ministry that takes him to many mission fields around the world to preach, teach and advise.
 Matt and his wife, Chrysta, have five children, with a new addition coming soon.
 They all serve the Lord together and are praying for a Global Great Awakening.
 After seeing both blessings and hindrances in the Lord’s work all across the globe, they are convinced that the Church is “…well able to overcome…” (Numbers 13:30) and experience victory locally and globally.

-Matt Davis is associate pastor of Crooked Creek Baptist Church in Athens, Georgia.
+Matt Davis is the pastor of Greenwood Baptist Church in Greenwood, SC.
 After graduating from law school in 2002 God began to challenge him to surrender to Christ in all areas of life, especially his career decisions.
 Subsequent to this surrender, God began leading Matt away from law toward the ministry as a pastor.
 After going back to school for Bible training, Matt graduated with a B.A. in Bible from Piedmont Baptist College in 2009.
+He served as the associate pastor of Crooked Creek Baptist Church in Athens, Georgia prior to becoming the pastor of GBC.

-In addition to his ministry responsibilities at CCBC (including preaching and leading “Patch the Pirate Club”), he leads the church’s college and career “Life Purpose Class”.
-God has opened a wide door for student ministry on the campus of the University of Georgia through a student group CCBC started called the “Life Purpose Bible Fellowship”.
+While ministering in Georgia, God opened a wide door for student ministry on the campus of the University of Georgia through a student group CCBC started called the “Life Purpose Bible Fellowship.”
 The ultimate prayer and goal of this effort is to see revival and spiritual awakening among the 35,000 students on and around the campus.
-Pastor Davis is married to Casey and has five children.
+Pastor Davis still works with the Collegiate Bible Fellowship at UGA and is looking forward to starting a similar ministry on the campus of Lander University in Greenwood.
+He is married to Casey and has five children.

 Prior to pastoring, he served for nine years as professor of Bible, theology, and New Testament Greek at Baptist College of Ministry (Menomonee Falls, WI), where he earned a B.A. in Bible (’04) and an M.A. in Bible (’06).
 He has also benefited from continued graduate studies with Maranatha Baptist Seminary (Watertown, WI).